How to Write an Essay In English

-English Essay Writing Tips: The introductory paragraph and conclusion statement are important and must be given special attention because they create an impression on the reader, being the starting and ending point of your essay.
+English Essay Writing Tips: The introductory paragraph and conclusion statement is important and must be given special attention because they create an impression on the reader, being the starting and ending point of your essay.

 An essay can have multiple paragraphs but it is important to make sure that they connect with each other to maintain a flow between them.
-You should always try to maintain the same tense and point of view throughout the essay unless you are able to justify the change in tense like a flashback or a prediction.
+You should always try to maintain the same tense and point of view throughout the essay unless you are able to justify the change in tenses like a flashback or a prediction.
 Overall essays should be an extension of you in the form of your thoughts and ideas.

 There are many forms of essay writing but they can all be classified under these four broad types.